-ROCK is a collections platform, in the spirit of Network Security Monitoring, designed by members of the Missouri National Guard's Cyber Team.
+ROCK is a collections platform, in the spirit of Network Security Monitoring by contributors from all over industry and the public sector.
 It's primary focus is to provide a robust, scalable sensor platform for both enduring security monitoring and incident response missions.
 The platform consists of 3 core capabilities:

-- Passive data acquisition via AF_PACKET, feeding systems for metadata (Bro), signature detection (Suricata or Snort), and full packet capture (Stenographer).
+- Passive data acquisition via AF_PACKET, feeding systems for metadata (Zeek), signature detection (Suricata), and full packet capture (Stenographer).